ishordev1/Programming-practices/aws/aws.md

 - add there DNS Record which point you EC2 public IP. and wait 10 to 15 min.
 <img width="1090" height="113" alt="image" src="https://github.com/user-attachments/assets/fb78a4af-d3d0-4433-bd88-4ff1367b8ef8" />

+- check domain is point in your EC2 or not using this command
+- nslookup kaivalkids.com
+- also check in local cmd that above command, sometime in local it take time to clear cache of that DNS.